damiankorcz/Alternative-Checkboxes-Reference-Set/README.md

 The inclusion of the Themes / CSS Snippets / Plugins in this repository is strictly for research purposes.
 If you are an author of any of them and would like me to remove them from this repository, please let me know by creating an issue.

-The Documentation itself (Markdown files) are under the [Unlicense License](https://github.com/damiankorcz/Alternative-Checkboxes-Reference-Set/blob/main/LICENSE).
+The Documentation itself (Markdown files) are under the [Unlicense License](https://github.com/damiankorcz/Alternative-Checkboxes-Reference-Set/blob/main/LICENSE), unless another license is noted, especially next to code snippets from the themes.